core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 |       |       |         |

+(*)  Sent over unicast and unprotected.

-(*) Sent over IP multicast to GROUP_ADDR:GROUP_PORT and protected
+(**) Sent over IP multicast to GROUP_ADDR:GROUP_PORT, and protected
      with Group OSCORE end-to-end between the server and the clients.

 ~~~~~~~~~~~

 # Document Updates # {#sec-document-updates}